 Sakura knew it would be unkind to laugh, even though she wanted to.

-Scuffing beside her, he was completely at odds with the gorgeous late summer day.
-Everything around them was brilliant and colorful.
+Trudging beside her, Katsuro was completely at odds with the gorgeous late summer day.
+Everything around them was bathed in brilliant, cheerful colors.

-The land rolled away on either side, patchwork crops vied for space around wooded hillocks.
+The land rolled away on either side and patchwork crops vied for space around wooded hillocks.
 Brightly colored flowers jostled with twining vines and weeds in the narrow ditches along the road.
-But the happy cacophony of sights was lost on her companion.
+But the happy cacophony of sights was lost on Katsuro.

-But Sakura refused to share in his doldrums.
+But Sakura refused to let it bring her down.
 “Well, I am early.
 So we can spend the day together.”

 He shrugged one shoulder.